Magnb/DemandResponseExercise/README.md

 # DemandResponseExercise

-This is a microservice-solution for the Demand Reponse Exercise of Software Systems (ENI) - PSM (this is a prototype solution with simulated data).
+This is a microservice-solution for the Demand Reponse Exercise of Software Systems (ENI) - PSM (this is a prototype solution with simulated data as homework exercise).

 ## Prerequisites